 Disadvantages of Evaporative Coolers

 Evaporative AC’s work great when there’s low humidity and when evaporation is optimal.
 Otherwise, they won’t cool as much as say, a regular fan.
 Installation of a cooler will require it to be close to a roof or window.
 The pads must be constantly moist or wet, which means you will need to supply it with water on its reservoir.

 The pads require attention as they can accumulate minerals from the evaporative mechanism.
 It’s not uncommon to change them once or twice a year, and drained during colder months to prevent equipment damage.
 Lastly, an evaporative AC’s performance fluctuates depending on the temperature and humidity.

 Split Type AC’s

 Split system AC’s are called as such because they’re made up of two units- a blower (located outside) and a condenser unit (located inside).
 The delivery system of a split type is such that the air handler generates wind that passes through the coils which connect the two systems together.
 The air passes through the condenser and comes out nice and cold.

 A split type can have ducts that connect to every room in the house and has the capacity to cool them efficiently with only one unit.
 The investment costs for a split type is higher than most, but more often than not you’ll only need one system to cool your entire home.

 Advantages of Split Type Air Conditioners

 With a split system AC, you get an even distribution of cold air where ducts are installed.
-You only need one unit for the whole structure or property, thus eliminating the need to purchase more AC units.
+You only need one unit for the whole structure or property, thus eliminating the need to purchase more AC installation Las Vegas.
 This kind of air conditioning’s efficiency will depend entirely on the ductwork, so make sure to hire a professional AC technician to do the job.
 In a best case scenario where the ducts are good and proper and the rooms are well-insulated, you can expect excellent cooling and superb use of energy.